open/close all folders

 - Happens in episode 3.1 of Shinryaku!
 Ika Musume, mostly as an effort by Eiko to scare Ika-chan, who wasn't raised in human society and has no idea why the whole ordeal was supposed to be scary.
 After getting separated from the group, Squid Girl then accidentally freaks out the human characters when she activates her glow-in-the-dark mode and chases after them, wondering why they keep running from her.
 When actual ghosts appear around her and escort her back to safety, she never realizes what they are, instead musing that not all humans are bad.

 - K-On!: Sawako-chan makes an appearance as the final scare, much to Ritsu's disgust when no one makes it to her trap.
 To elaborate, no one even knew the teacher was there, and she'd gotten lost trying to follow her students.
 She ended up giving Mio a scare so hard, she was reduced to a foaming mess.

 - Seen in a two-part story arc in Kirby of the Stars, complete with a haunted house sent by Nightmare.

-- Baka to Test to Shoukanjuu uses this as a competition between the 2nd year students and 3rd year students.
+- Baka and Test: Summon the Beasts uses this as a competition between the 2nd year students and 3rd year students.
 This takes place in a Matrix-like environment with the summoned creatures all re-themed as Japanese horror monsters.
 Whoever screams, loses.

 - Tokyo Mew Mew: Ichigo Momomiya and Masaya Aoyama go to one of these at an amusement park in one episode.
 Poor Ichigo ended up fainting, but that's okay, because Masaya carried her through it!

 - One takes place in My Teen Romantic Comedy SNAFU in episode 8.